Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image

 Pre-Algebra (6th - 8th Grade)

-This is a two day a week class at HELP and will require online home lessons and work to be done three days a week.
+This is a two day a week class and will require online home lessons and work to be done three days a week.
 The curriculum for this class is Teaching Textbooks.
 Teaching Textbooks is a complete math curriculum offered as an app for each course.
 There will be in person teaching two days a week and online teaching the other three.
 Topics include: Arithmetic Basics, Rational Numbers, Decimals, Percents, Measuring Length, Measuring Area and Volume, Simple Algebraic Equations, Integers, Longer Algebraic Equations, Combining Like Terms, Rational Expressions, Powers, Polynomials and Radicals, Geometry, Relations, Functions, Graphing, Statistics and Probability, Inequalities, Properties, and Absolute Value.
-The goal is to prepare students for Algebra I by partnering with parents by offering in person teacher led lessons two days a week with availability to contact me the other three days if needed.
+The goal is to prepare students for Algebra I by partnering with parents by offering in person teacher led lessons two days a week.

 Curriculum: Teaching Textbooks Pre-Algebra